 Academic faculty should participate in one Program Team aligning with their subject matter expertise and at least one Working Group.
 Academic faculty should include their planned service, teaching, and/or research related to the Program Teams and Working Groups in their role statements.
 Accomplishments should be included in annual evaluations and promotion documents under the respective sections.
 Additionally, Extension Educators may want to showcase how they have provided access to the programs and resources to constituents in their county.
 Administrative faculty could include their engagement and planned activities in their IPOs and highlight accomplishments in their annual evaluation.

-The Area Director and Extension Director will be looking for alignment of the academic faculty’s work with the State Plan of Work, and the faculty’s independent and meaningful contributions to the Working Group beyond service.
+During the annual evaluation, the Area Director and Extension Director will be looking for alignment of the academic faculty’s work with the State Plan of Work, and the faculty’s independent and meaningful contributions to the Working Group beyond service.

 For the Program Team Plan of Work (5 Year Plan) and Working Group Work Plan use the link below to download PDF.